Theory (4 of 9)

 - come to grips with the fact that as a consequence of the foregoing, one needs to adopt a “NEXT” mentality after a bad day at the office.

-After a rare poor outing, Mariano always came to the ballpark the next day with a “closer’s mentality” ready to throw the pitch that will (or depending on what year you may be viewing this segment, did) get him elected to the Hall of Fame on the first ballot, notwithstanding that he might have given up a walk-off home run the night before to lose the game for the Yanks!
+After a rare poor outing, Mariano came to the ballpark the next day with a “closer’s mentality,” ready to throw the pitch that got him elected unanimously as the first player ever to the Baseball Hall of Fame, notwithstanding that he might have given up a walk-off home run the night before to lose the game for the Yanks.

 Along the same lines of having a “closer’s mentality,” legendary basketball coach John Wooden once said “Today is the only day.
 Yesterday is gone.”
 The point is focus on what is the now, and not on what no longer will be!